[UPDATED] What’s The True Cost Of Car Ownership In Singapore?

 - Rising cost of services (especially maintenance)

 Of course, owning a car doesn’t need to be any more expensive that it already is.
-Make sure you catch up on our article 5 Ways to Reduce Petrol Costs in 2015 to save more money.
+Check out best petrol credit card in Singapore in 2019 to save more money.
 And don’t forget to compare auto insurance policies so you can find a policy that will save you money and provide the coverage you need.